naufal360/go-final-project-mygram/README.md

 ## For the local output

 1. Git clone first
+2. Use branch development to run locally in your device
 2. Set your .env
 3. Set your database (postgresql)
 4. Look after the postman file: ./assets/MyGram.postman_collection